Njektt/ApacheLog-Dataset/README.md

-# iris-analytics-template
+# ApacheLog-Dataset
-This is a template for InterSystems IRIS Analytics (DeepSee) solutions.
-The template contains a very basic example of the BI solution which contains one source class, data, one cube, two pivots and one dashboard.
+This dataset was created from the logs of the server with the Apache site. log is a file used by web servers (Apache, Nginx, Lighttpd, boa, squid proxy, etc.) to record requests to the site.
+It is a text file, each line of which records one call to the server.

 ## Installation